amazon-ion/ion-tests/iontestdata/good/typecodes/README.md

 # Type Codes

-The files in this folder are used to test all of the type descriptors for Ion 1.0.
+The files in this folder are used to test all of the good type descriptors for Ion 1.0.
 Each file contains a valid Ion [Value Stream](http://amzn.github.io/ion-docs/docs/binary.html#value-streams).
-All representations are made up of invalid type descriptors when possible.
+When possible, all representations are made up of invalid type descriptors to ensure readers are reading the proper lengths without relying on an implementation for reading the representation.
+Symbols are an exception; writing a symbol table with a large `max_id` adds unwanted complexity to the tests.

 ## T0 - null / nop padding